 Instructions

-- Add the water to a pot and bring it to a low simmer.
-Submerge the beef ribs and let it simmer for 30 minutes skimming scum off the top.
+- Wash the ribs in cold water several times.
+Add the water to a pot and bring it to a low simmer.
+Submerge them in the water and let simmer for 30 minutes skimming scum off the top.

 - Add potatoes and simmer 10 minutes